 Questions:

 1. Is the Design Flood Elevation (DFE) for the proposed residence the higher or more restrictive of the BFE of EL+7’, the 100-year storm elevation determined by the Florida Department of Environmental Protection (DEP) or the ASCE 24-14 Flood Design Class 2 requirement of BFE + 1 ft?
+This question incorrectly uses the term DFE.
+DFE is the floodwater elevation when a community adopts a map other than the FIRM.
+When the FIRM is used, the DFE equals the BFE.
+Seaward of the CCCL, for the purposes of determining where to position the bottom of the lowest horizontal structural of the lowest floor, the designer must use the higher of the elevation required by 3109.3.3.
+In the example, the bottom of the lowest horizontal structural member of the lowest floor must be at or above 17 ft.

 2. According to FBC 3109.3.4 walls and enclosures below the flood elevation need to comply with

 item #6.
 Item #6 states; In habitable structures not located in special flood hazard areas (Zone X), uses of enclosures below the 100-year storm elevation shall be limited to allowed use as defined in this section.
 Meanwhile section R322.2.2 & R322.3.6 states enclosed areas below DFE shall be used solely for parking of vehicles, building access or storage.
+3109.3.4 item #6 does not apply to the example.
+Item #6 applies to sites that are not SFHA, meaning sites that are in FEMA Zone X (the zone designation in parentheses is descriptive of the preceding phrase).

+Other items in 3109.3.4 apply to the described example:

+item #1 requires breakway walls below the 100-year storm elevation of 17 ft.

+Item #4 requires flood openings in breakaway walls below the elevation specified in ASCE 24, which is 8 ft.

+item #5 limits uses of enclosures depending on whether the enclosure is below the elevation specified in ASCE 24 or below the 100-year storm elevation.
+In the example:

+#a below 8 ft., uses are limited to parking, building access, or storage

+#b below 17 ft., uses are limited to “allowed uses”

 A. My question is a flex room / game room, bathroom and laundry room and all allowed use per the definition of allowed use permitted below the DFE or does section FBC R322.2.2 the more restrictive limit the use to parking of vehicles, building access or storage?
+The definition “allowed use” includes a list, but is not limited to that list, as long as the uses are not “spaces for living, sleeping, or cooking.”
+The list in the definition does not include some of the uses identified.
+The building official should determine if the described uses are “allowed uses.”

 3. Are the use of breakaway walls required below the DFE for the residence within the CCCL?
+Yes, breakaway walls (including partitions) are required below the elevation required by 3109.3.3.
+In the example, breakaway walls are required below 17 ft.

 4. Can the residence be built entirely of continuous shear walls both parallel and perpendicular to the shore as long it complies with section 3109.3.2.2 without any breakaway walls without the shear walls having to be staggered?
+No, 3109.3.2.2 items #1 and #2 do not permit continuous shear walls.
+The exception applies only to “habitable structures other than low-rise buildings,” where low-rise building are defined as “a structure with mean roof height less than or equal to 60 feet.”

 Summary